ansible/ansible-container/docs/rst/installation.rst

 Enabling TCP for Docker Engine
 ------------------------------
 After `installing Docker engine <https://docs.docker.com/engine/installation/>`_ the daemon is accessible via a Unix socket that restricts access to the local root user.
-Using Ansible Container requires changing this so that the Docker daemon is accessible via TCP.
+Ansible Container can communicate with the Docker daemon using the Unix socket, however allowing access over a TCP connection may be desirable.

 You can simply change the -H option in the startup options of the Docker daemon service, setting it to *tcp://<host IP address>:2376* and giving access to everyone.
 This is **NOT recommended** because it will be trivial for anyone to gain root access to the host.
 Instead, we recommend securing the Docker daemon.
 See :ref:`secure_docker` below.

-For ansible-container to work the Docker daemon must be set to listen on an IP address assigned to the host **NOT** 127.0.0.1.
-This is because the daemon must be accessible remotely from the Ansible build container.
+For ansible-container to access the daemon via a TCP connection, the daemon must be set to listen on an IP address assigned to the host **NOT** 127.0.0.1.
+This is because the daemon must be accessible remotely by the Ansible build container.

 To access the Docker daemon define the DOCKER_HOST environment variable in the user's environment so that it matches the -H setting of the Docker daemon: